Rari-Capital/rari-stable-pool-contracts/FUND.md

 ## Withdrawals

 Just like only certain stablecoins are accepted for direct deposits, only stablecoins held by the fund are availble for direct withdrawals.
-When withdrawing one of these stablecoins, the Rari web client approves RFT to `RariFundManager` and calls `RariFundManager.withdraw(string currencyCode, uint256 amount)`.
-When you withdraw another currency, the Rari web client approves RFT to `RariFundProxy` and calls `RariFundProxy.withdrawAndExchange(string[] inputCurrencyCodes, uint256[] inputAmounts, address outputErc20Contract, LibOrder.Order[][] orders, bytes[][] signatures, uint256[] makerAssetFillAmounts, uint256[] protocolFees)` to withdraw your tokens and then exchange them via [0x](https://0x.org/) and/or [mStable](https://mstable.org) (please be aware that exchanges via 0x are subject to slippage due to price spread, 0x charges an ETH protocol fee, and mStable charges a small denominational percentage fee, but can avoid slippage and even get you a bonus).
+When withdrawing one of these stablecoins, the Rari web client approves RSFT to `RariFundManager` and calls `RariFundManager.withdraw(string currencyCode, uint256 amount)`.
+When you withdraw another currency, the Rari web client approves RSFT to `RariFundProxy` and calls `RariFundProxy.withdrawAndExchange(string[] inputCurrencyCodes, uint256[] inputAmounts, address outputErc20Contract, LibOrder.Order[][] orders, bytes[][] signatures, uint256[] makerAssetFillAmounts, uint256[] protocolFees)` to withdraw your tokens and then exchange them via [0x](https://0x.org/) and/or [mStable](https://mstable.org) (please be aware that exchanges via 0x are subject to slippage due to price spread, 0x charges an ETH protocol fee, and mStable charges a small denominational percentage fee, but can avoid slippage and even get you a bonus).
 See `USAGE.md` for more information on how to deposit via the smart contracts and `API.md` for a detailed reference on our public smart contract methods.

 ## Structure